-In certain areas, women continued to be legally employed on the pit top, but there is evidence that some women evaded the law and continued to work underground.
-Towards the end of the nineteenth century, attempts were made, mainly by the mining unions, to prevent women from working on the surface.
-Pit brow lasses successfully campaigned against this and, unlike in 1842, they were able to have a say in deciding the shape of their own futures.
-In 1900 this part of the Act was repealed, giving women the choice to work underground.
+Towards the end of the nineteenth century, attempts were made, mainly by the mining unions, to prevent women from working on the surface too.
+Pit brow lasses successfully campaigned against this and in 1900 this part of the 1842 Act was repealed, giving women the choice to work underground.

 Working women, especially those labouring in dirty, difficult jobs, like mining were looked down on by many during the 19th century.
 At the time married women had no financial independence.
 Before the Married Women's Property Act of 1870, on marriage a husband became the legal owner of all his wife's property, even the wages she earned.

 Early Victorians saw the natural roles of women as wife and mother, and 1840s ideology of femininity stressed that a woman’s ideal profession was as a home-maker.
 However, hard-working pit brow lasses proved this theory wrong!

 Appalled - shocked and upset

 Femininity - idea of what it means to be a woman

 Inequality - when people do not have equal rights or conditions